retrohacker/retrohacker.github.io/_posts/2016-04-02-LeftPad-Engineering.md

 This is something I have personally recommended since that conversation at JSConf.
 You as a company, or as an individual, are using a third party service that you have absolutely no control over.
 If continuity of your builds is important to you, you _absolutely_ need to have a buffer between you and that external service.
 The buffer between you and npm could be as simple as a [squid HTTP cache](http://www.squid-cache.org/) or [`npm --cache-min 999999`](https://github.com/npm/npm/issues/2568) to something as comprehensive as [Artifactory](https://www.jfrog.com/confluence/display/RTF/Npm+Repositories) or [Nexus](https://books.sonatype.com/nexus-book/reference/npm-configuring.html).

 Personally, I recommend [registry-static](https://github.com/davglass/registry-static).
 It has been battle tested by enterprise scale companies, it is entirely open source, and it is able to be backed by a custom datastore.
 You can drop registry-static on top of S3.
 Super light-weight, highly available, and guarantees that your build process won't be affected by fluctuations in npm.
+In response to this event, registry-static now [supports ignoring unpublish requests from the upstream npm registry](https://github.com/davglass/registry-static/pull/65).
+Running this will protect you from the future removal of modules.

 ## Code dependencies